jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

             Execution Environment: (Choose your runtime JRE if not correct) Configuration base directory: (This should already point to your server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
-   * In the `Add and Remove` dialog, add the `jboss-as-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
+   * In the `Add and Remove` dialog, add the `jboss-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
    * In the `Server` tab, double-click on `Node1` to open it.
    * Click `Open launch configuration` and at the end of the `VM Arguments`, paste "-Djboss.node.name=Node1" and click `OK`.
-   * In the `Server` tab, right-click on `Node1` and choose `Start`.
-Note the messages in the `Node1` server console indicate it is the singleton provider of the service.

-            JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service
-            INFO  [org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @Node1 Mon Jan 19 09:02:36 EST 2015
-            INFO  [org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @Node1 Mon Jan 19 09:02:36 EST 2015

-3. Configure the second server instance in JBoss Developer Studio.
+4. Configure the second server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
    * For the `Server name`, enter "Node2" and click `Next`.
    * In the `Create a new Server Adapter` dialog, choose `Create a new runtime (next page)` and click `Next`.